Pursuing pitmaster status

 There are no tents, sleeping bags or homesick campers at Camp Brisket, however, there are plenty of fires to gather around, food cooked and stories shared.
 Only in the big, bold state of Texas would a team of world-class meat scientists (camp counselors) come together with legendary barbecue pitmasters to share the science, technology and techniques behind successfully cooking one of the toughest cuts on the carcass.

-The inaugural Camp Brisket was held in 2010 at Texas A&M Univ. in Bryan, Texas, and it quickly became one of the most popular food events among barbecue junkies around the globe.
+The inaugural Camp Brisket was held in 2010 at Texas A&M Univ. in College Station, Texas, and it quickly became one of the most popular food events among barbecue junkies around the globe.
 The university’s meat science section continues to host the annual event each January in conjunction with Foodways Texas, based at the Univ. of Texas, Austin.
 Representing the meat science contingency at A&M is the trio now known as “The three brisketeers” – Jeff Savell, Ray Riley and Davey Griffin.
 Savell, University Distinguished Professor, Meat Science & E. M. “Manny” Rosenthal Chair in Animal Science at A&M, presents, introduces and moderates throughout the event, while Griffin, professor and extension meat specialist, is likely remembered at the camp for being the “mad meat scientist,” who spends much of his time during the camp in front of the classroom describing the mystical muscle with a memorable visual aid: a split beef carcass hanging from a rail traversing the ceiling.
 Riley is the longtime manager of A&M’s Rosenthal Meat Center, working behind the scenes during the camp in addition to making a presentation on beef grading.

 The event typifies the rich history of Texas and the prominent role of food in that history, which is at the heart of the mission of Foodways Texas.
 It is said that Camp Brisket is the crossroads of food, fire and science.
 The agenda includes academic-style lectures, panel discussions, cutting demonstrations, plenty of Q&A and no fewer than four brisket-based, taste-testing meals.
 There is also plenty of time to mingle and rub shoulders with some of the pitmaster legends known for their barbecue expertise not only in Texas, but all over the world.
 Attendees learned about all the factors that go into mastering the brisket, from breeds to brands and attributes when selecting meat to preparation, cooker types, the role of wood and smoke and specifics, including target temperatures and holding times.